 This is one of many of our Mod Wikis, here at Minecraft Guides.
 If you're interesting in finding out about more of Minecraft's Best Mods, then check out our dedicated section!
 We allow you to sort by Forge, Fabric, Minecraft Version and Genre!

 The main block that players need to craft is the Cooking Table.
-It can be crafted from 5 Terracotta, 3 Stone/Granite/Diorite/Andesite and a Cooking for Blockheads II Crafting Book.
+It can be crafted from 5 Terracotta, 3 Stone/Granite/Diorite/Andesite, and a Cooking for Blockheads II Crafting Book.

-Right clicking the Cooking Table will bring up a new interface, where you can select what items you want to make.
-It will search all connected blocks, such as Cupboards, Vegetable Baskets and Refrigerators for ingredients.
+Right-clicking the Cooking Table will bring up a new interface, where you can select what items you want to make.
+It will search all connected blocks, such as Cupboards, Vegetable Baskets, and Refrigerators for ingredients.

 If no ingredients or connected blocks are found, then the interface will be empty.
-Ensure that all blocks are touching eachother so that they’re connected.
+Ensure that all blocks are touching each other so that they’re connected.
 If your build doesn’t allow this, then craft Kitchen Floor Blocks, and use this as your flooring instead.

-There’s also a search bar in the top right, so that searching for items is possible.
-Select an item on the right hand side once, to see it’s recipe in the left panel.
+There’s also a search bar in the top right so that searching for items is possible.
+Select an item on the right-hand side once, to see its recipe in the left panel.
 Click it again to craft the food.
 Alternatively, full stacks can be crafted a time by holding down Shift while clicking.

-Blocks like the Kitchen Counter provide an immersive way to expand on your Kitchen.
+Blocks like the Kitchen Counter provide an immersive way to expand your Kitchen.
 However, they also allow you to store food items, which can later be accessed by blocks like the Cooking Table.

-If you hold Shift and right click the Kitchen Counter, then the door will open instead, without opening the interface.
-Then you can add items by simply right clicking on them.
+If you hold Shift and right-click the Kitchen Counter, then the door will open instead, without opening the interface.
+Then you can add items by simply right-clicking on them.
 Like other blocks, it can be dyed.

 Using a Fridge is completely optional, it’s more for immersion purposes.
 Whether players choose to store items like Buckets of Milk or Raw Steak in a Fridge or Kitchen Counter makes no difference.

 Luckily, Fridges are very easy to craft, only requiring a Chest and an Iron Door.
 Like the Kitchen Counter, they can be interacted with to see an inventory providing 27 extra slots.
-However, Fridges can be placed on top of eachother, providing double the storage.
+However, Fridges can be placed on top of each other, providing double the storage.

-There’s no special interactions with the Fridge.
+There are no special interactions with the Fridge.
 Although it would be an interesting mechanic if Minecraft had food spoilage, like in other survival games.
 Once again, you can apply a Dye to the Fridge.

-The Oven is an important block, as some items require cooking, before they can be made.
+The Oven is an important block, as some items require cooking before they can be made.
 Without an Oven, items like Raw Meat that you have in a Fridge can’t be turned into Cooked Meat.

-It can be crafted using 5 Iron Ingots, a Furnace and 3 Glass Blocks.
+It can be crafted using 5 Iron Ingots, a Furnace, and 3 Glass Blocks.
 Even though it’s used by the Cooking Table, it can also be used by the player to cook items.
 After interacting with it, players will find a slot for Fuel and Food.
 For Fuel, regular Coal will be accepted.

-When right clicked with a Bucket, it will be filled with Water, acting as an infinite water source.
+When right-clicked with a Bucket, it will be filled with Water, acting as an infinite water source.
 However, it can also be used to remove the Dye from Wool and Armor, which is an interesting feature.
 If a recipe requires Water, and a Sink is connected, then the recipe will use Water from the Sink.

 Cooking for Blockheads Mod Download